higginsjoshuag/book-summaries/README.md

-# 📚 LangChain Book Summary Agent
+# 📚 Book Summary Agent

-LangChain Book Summary Agent is an application that extracts book titles and authors from text descriptions and provides summaries by scraping the web.
+Book Summary Agent is an application that extracts book titles and authors from text descriptions and provides summaries by scraping the web.
 The application uses GPT-4 and web scraping techniques to deliver accurate and comprehensive book summaries.

 ## Features